 Keep medicines, vitamins, cleaning supplies and other poisons in locked cabinets.
 Children can't tell the difference between medicine and candy.

-Because children can drown in very little water, you should always stay with your child when he or she is in the bathtub.
+Since children can drown in very little water, you should always stay with your child when he or she is in the bathtub.
 NEVER leave your child alone or with an older child in the bathroom or tub – not even for a minute.
-If you have to answer the phone or doorbell, take your child with you.
+If you have to answer the phone or door, take your child with you.

 Always test the water before putting your child in the tub.
 Young children have tender skin and are easily burned if the water in the sink or bathtub is too hot.